PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Proposed Method

-\begin{definition}[Parallel Trust Function] The \emph{parallel trust function} of a neural network with parameters \(\Theta\), denoted \( Pf_\Theta \), is a function that mirrors the structure of the network’s feedforward computation \( f_\Theta \) to propagate trust assessments from input to output.
-Given a trust evaluation \( T(\mathbf{x}) \) over an input \(\mathbf{x}\), \( Pf_\Theta(T(\mathbf{x})) \) returns a trust opinion corresponding to the network’s output \(\mathbf{y\prime} = f_\Theta(\mathbf{x})\).
-This opinion reflects how trust in the input influences the trust assigned to the prediction, taking into account the architecture and how the parameters of \( f_\Theta \) were learned. \end{definition}
+\begin{definition}[Parallel Function] The \emph{Parallel Function} of a Neural Network with parameters \(\Theta\), denoted \( \pf_\Theta \), is a function that mirrors the structure of the network’s feedforward computation \( f_\Theta \) to propagate trust assessments from input to output.
+Given a trust evaluation \( T(\mathbf{x}) \) over an input \(\mathbf{x}\), \( \pf_\Theta(T(\mathbf{x})) \) returns a trust opinion on the network’s output \(\mathbf{y\prime} = f_\Theta(\mathbf{x})\).
+This opinion reflects the trust assigned to the prediction based on trust in the input, and also taking into account the architecture and how the parameters of \( f_\Theta \) were learned. \end{definition}

-To effectively construct \( Pf_\Theta \), we must first understand how the underlying neural network is built.
+To effectively construct \( \pf_\Theta \), we must first understand how the underlying neural network is built.